sabrahahmed/McMaster-RMP/README.md

   <img src="https://github.com/sabrahahmed/McMaster-RMP/assets/108163033/5a1ddf9c-7b9b-48ad-9ba8-d99d52f89b59" width="600"/>
 </p>

-Users can also sign-out or choose to delete their account.
+Users can also click on the extension and choose to turn it on or off.

 <p align="center">
   <img src="https://github.com/sabrahahmed/McMaster-RMP/assets/108163033/94682735-4414-4de6-bd28-5300a3d817bd" width="600"/>